polybdenum/polybdenum.github.io/_posts/2020-07-04-subtype-inference-by-example-part-1-introducing-cubiml.md

 Most current languages with type inference use some variation of the Hindley-Milner system, which is based around _unification_, the process of iteratively _equating_ types to solve constraints.
 Unfortunately, this results in a system which is inflexible and unintuitive, leading to many language specific hacks and extensions in an attempt to work around the resulting issues.

 With unification, values that are used together are forced to have the same type.
 If you pass a value to a function, it's not enough for that value to have a type _compatible_ with the function's argument type.
-Unfication forces it to be _equal_ to the function's argument type.
+Unification forces it to be _equal_ to the function's argument type.
 If you pass two different values to the same function, they are forced to have the same type.
 Effectively, type constraints are propagated both forwards _and backwards_ relative to the dataflow of your program, which is confusing and leads to many type errors that do not reflect real bugs in the underlying program logic.
 A number of workarounds have been developed to avoid this issue in specific cases, but the underlying problem persists in any HM-derived inference system.

 With subtyping by contrast, type inference is based around ensuring that each value has a type _compatible_ with its usages.
 Constraints follow the data flow of your program but do not flow "backwards", so there are no spurious type errors just because you happened to pass two different values with different, but compatible, types in the same place.
 This makes type inference much more powerful and also more intuitive.